TPTPWDotACoEMW/globin/README.txt

     send a bug report so we can list it here.
 For now, Globin does not fix this issue.
 It is unknown if it will eventually do so.

-    On certain platorms, lxml is unable to parse certain characters.
-If you encounter this problem while Globin is parsing "text.xml," there is a version of this file with all foreign languages removed in the "extra_tools" folder.
-Simply move this file from "extra_tools" to "addin_rsc/properties" and Globin will read it instead.

-    Addins that override images will usually not show overridden images if 2x resolution is enabled.
+    Addins that override images will not show most overridden images if 2x resolution is enabled.
     As such, Globin disables 2x graphics by default.
 It can be re-enabled by modifying "properties/config.template.ini" in the "addin_rsc" folder.